spinnaker/governance/cx-sig-charter-draft.md

 ### Additional responsibilities of Chairs

-Chairs SHOULD plan at least Contributor Experience meeting per year, and should strive to enable annual face to face interaction as conditions allow.
+Chairs SHOULD plan Contributor Experience meetings monthly at the least, and should strive to enable annual face to face interaction as conditions allow.
+Chairs will also ensure that technical changes from subprojects follow the process change communication guidelines we establish.

-### Additional responsibilities of Tech Leads

-Ensuring that technical changes from subprojects follow the process change communication guidelines we establish.

 ### Deviations from sig-governance
 Six months after this charter is first ratified, it MUST be reviewed and re-approved by the SIG in order to evaluate the assumptions made in its initial drafting.

-### Subproject Creation
-Chairs and Technical Leads

-[sig-governance]: